 As designers, we want to give our iOS app users joy.
 We do this by conducting user research and empathizing with our users’ desires as we iterate on our apps’ designs.
 However, we often begin to consider iOS internationalization a bit late in the development cycle.
 This can lead to rushed design decisions as we, for example, fix labels that break layout in a language we didn’t anticipate.
 We can do our users one better by being proactive about i18n and its impact on our designs.

 And that’s exactly what we’ll do in this article.
 We’ll use the popular design app, Sketch, but we’ll be just as interested in the design problems emerging from Sketch iOS internationalization, and potential solutions to them.
 So even if you use Adobe XD, Illustrator, PhotoShop, Figma, Invision, or another design app entirely, come along with us.
 I think you may learn a couple of things about designing for i18n along the way, and that can only make you a more well-rounded mobile app designer.

-Note » With the Phrase Sketch Plugin we can actually use real translations provided by real translators in our designs.
-Check out the Phrase Sketch Plugin page for more details.
-(We’ll also cover the plugin in a bit more detail a little later here).
+Note » With the Phrase Sketch integration we can actually use real translations provided by real translators in our designs.
+Check out the Phrase Sketch integration page for more details.
+(We’ll also cover the integration in a bit more detail a little later here).

 Our (Mini) Project: Discounter

 Let’s assume we’ve been tasked to design a discount-finder app called Discounter.
 Discounter targets price-conscious retail consumers and aggregates city’s coupons, flyers, and sale information for these users in one place.
 Our users can then browse and search for their favorite products to see if they’ve been discounted.